Checklist for international students taking freestanding courses

 If you are admitted with conditions

 If you are admitted with conditions to a course, you need to prove that the conditions are fulfilled and show the department that you have fulfilled your condition.
-Contact the course leader or course administrator to show that you meet the conditions before they can register you.
-You can find more information about entry requirements.
+You can find more information about what applies on the Student web.

 Pay the Spring tuition fee installment

 If you are a student who is a citizen of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland, you are required to pay an application and tuition fee.
+You will receive payment instructions from the SLU Admissions Office.
+You will not be able to apply for a residence permit for studies until your tuition fee has been paid.

 Apply for a residence permit in Sweden